 5. Single-Leg Lateral Hop

-Why it works: This exercise is perfect for runners because single-leg hops challenge a runner’s ability to absorb impact in a single-leg stance, which is very similar to running, says Tamir.
+Why it works: When your ankle is healed, you can progress to moves like single-leg hops challenge a runner’s ability to absorb impact in a single-leg stance, which is very similar to running, says Tamir.
 “Make sure to land with a bent knee,” he adds.
 “I like to stick the landing before you jump again challenging the stability of the ankle even more.”

 6. Single-Leg Deadlift